 Provide The Tools They Need To Succeed

 No matter how many incentives you offer, your team cannot be productive if they do not have the proper tools.
 When conversing with your employees, be sure to ask for their input on what is working and what is not.
 Changes could be as simple as fixing that faulty copier or as complex as an office re-design or new software implementation.
-Regardless of the suggestions, take these requests seriously, as nothing is more frustrating as not having the tools necessary to do your job well.
+Regardless of the suggestions, take these requests seriously, as nothing is more frustrating as not having the facility management tools necessary to do your job well.
 Set your team up for success, not failure!

 Flexibility Breeds Trust